Collegiate wrestling: Contrast with the international styles

 Collegiate wrestling differs in a number of ways from freestyle and Greco-Roman.

 There are some scoring differences.
 For example, in collegiate wrestling, "exposure" points are not given to a wrestler for simply forcing the opponent's shoulders to quickly rotate and be exposed to the mat.
 Instead, for example, a wrestler must control one of the opponent's shoulders on the mat and have the opponent's other shoulder forced to the mat at an angle of 45 degrees or less for two to five seconds to score.
 The points generated in this situation are called "near fall" points.
 This shows a difference in focus: while the international styles encourage explosive action and risk, collegiate wrestling encourages and rewards control over the opponent.

 This emphasis on control was present in collegiate wrestling from its earliest days.
 Since 1915, collegiate wrestling officials have recorded the time that each participant had in controlling his opponent on the mat (known as "time advantage" or "riding time").
 Early on, this was the major way to determine the winner in the absence of a fall.
 Over time, the significance of such timekeeping has declined, and now such "time advantage" only counts for one point in college competition at the most.
-As in both of the international styles, a wrestler can win the match by pinning both of his opponent's shoulders or both of his opponent's scapulae (shoulder blades) to the mat.
+As in both of the international styles, a wrestler can win the match by pinning both of their opponent's shoulders or both of their opponent's scapulae (shoulder blades) to the mat.

 In collegiate wrestling, there is an additional position to commence wrestling after the first period, and also to resume wrestling after various other situations.
-All three styles begin a match with both wrestlers facing each other on their feet with the opportunity given to both to score a takedown and thus gain control over the opponent.
-In collegiate wrestling, once a takedown is scored, the wrestler under control in the inferior (defensive or bottom) position remains there until he escapes the move, until he reverses the position, until the period ends, or until various penalty situations occur.
+All three styles begin a match with both wrestlers facing each other on their feet; known as the neutral position with the opportunity given to both to score a takedown and thus gain control over the opponent.
+In collegiate wrestling, once a takedown is scored, the wrestler under control in the inferior (defensive or bottom) position remains there until they escape the move, until they reverse the position, until the period ends, or until various penalty situations occur.
 The inferior position is one possible choice for a starting position in the second and third periods, known as the referee's position.
 The referee's position is roughly analogous to the "par terre" starting position in the international wrestling styles.
 In the international styles, the "par terre" starting position is not utilized as often as the referee's position is in collegiate wrestling.
 In the two international styles, the inferior position in the "par terre" starting position is now used to penalize a wrestler who has committed an illegal act.